earthgecko/skyline/docs/ionosphere.rst

 us teach Bob **that is not an earthquake!!!** and enables Bob to look and ask, "Did Alice say this was not an earthquake, let me look".

+Negative values
+^^^^^^^^^^^^^^^

+It needs to be noted that the current implementation of the algorithm is only valid for positive time series.
+Any anomaly in time series that is identified as having a negative value in that specific time series period will not be trainable.

 "Create" or "Create and LEARN"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^